 The allowance for doubtful accounts is determined by performing a specific review of all account balances greater than 90 days past due and other higher risk amounts to determine collectability and also adjusting for any known customer payment issues with account balances in the less-than-90-day past due aging category.
 Account balances are charged off against the allowance for doubtful accounts when they are determined to be uncollectable.
-Any recoveries of account balances previously considered in the allowance for doubtful accounts reduce future additions to the allowance for doubtful accounts.
+Any recoveries of account balances previously considered in the allowance for doubtful accounts reduce future additions to the allowance for doubtful accounts also includes an estimate for returns and allowances.
+Provisions for estimated returns and allowances and other adjustments, are provided for in the same period the related sales are recorded.
+Returns and allowances, which reduce product revenue, are estimated using known issues and historical experience.